Leenouq/Leenouq/README.md

 ## Hey...
 This is a profile readme.
-I made this because GitHub told me to so I can get my GitHub Education for students stuff...
+I made this because GitHub told me to do so.
+Then can get my GitHub Education for students stuff... hopefully.
 Bye